Terncode/tc-sockets/README.md

 # tc-sockets

-* This repository is a fork of [ag-sockets](https://github.com/Agamnentzar/ag-sockets)
+Library for communication via WebSockets.

-Library for communication via WebSockets
+This repository is a fork of [ag-sockets](https://github.com/Agamnentzar/ag-sockets)

 ## What does this fork offer?
   * Ability to to run the library without code generator therefor it should be safe to run it without `unsafe-eval` in `CSP`
   * Adds uWebSockets.js version 20.10.0 or higher compatibly

-This fork has different folder structure than original
+This fork has slightly different folder structure than original

 ## Dependencies